-8 ways to negotiate your rent at lease renewal
+8 ways to negotiate a smaller rent increase at lease renewal time

-• Getting intel on your neighbors' rents can help give you an edge
+- Getting intel on your neighbors' rents can help give you an edge

-• Ask for upgrades if you can't push back against a rent increase
+- Ask for upgrades if you can't push back against a rent increase

-Image via iStock
+iStock

 You may not be experienced at negotiating, but the main tactics to negotiate your rent at lease renewal are not hard to deploy: Keep it polite and point out that you've been a good tenant and paid your rent on time.
 These are among the important considerations to help you get the best deal on your lease renewal.

-The trick is not to respond emotionally to a big rent increase and weigh whether staying is cheaper than moving out.
+The trick is not to respond emotionally to a big rent increase and to weigh whether staying is cheaper than moving out.
 Keep in mind that renewing your lease means you’ll avoid the costly hassle of moving to a new apartment, paying movers, a security deposit, and a broker fee.

-Scotty Elyanow, a broker at Compass, points out “there are very few no-fee rentals these days.”
+Scotty Elyanow, a broker at Compass, points out, “There are very few no-fee rentals these days.”
 It also makes sense to renew if you know you’ll be in NYC for another year or so and you truly love your place.

 Here’s what to know if you are negotiating a rent increase during lease renewal.